ga-wdi-lessons/react-intro/readme.md

 **Q:** What problems did you encounter when trying to add multiple comments to your Post?
 * It would be a pain to have to explicitly define every comment inside of `<PostView />`, especially if each comment itself had multiple properties.
+* This problem is a tell tale sign that our separation of concerns is being stretched, and its time to break things into a new component.

 We can nest Comment components within a PostView component.
 * We create these comments the same way we did with posts: `.createClass` and `.render`